Parc Eglos Nursery

 - Links we have to other agencies

-Our strong EYFS team includes experienced teachers, Key Persons and a highly experienced School SENCo, who leads IEP meetings, leads and attends TAC and Child Protection Meetings and has access to advice from a range of professionals.
+Our strong EYFS team includes a experienced teacher, Key Persons and a highly experienced School SENCo, who leads IEP meetings, leads and attends TAC and Child Protection Meetings and has access to advice from a range of professionals.
 Having been part of the Two Year Progress Check Pilot Project in 2012/13, we have established close links with the Health Visitor Team.
 Our dedicated Health Visitor is Laura Britain-Long, at Helston Health Centre and we also have close links with the Speech and Language Therapy Team, as well as the Early Years Inclusion Service.
 We also have access to the expertise of a fully trained Makaton specialist who supports our staff training.
 We work very closely with Parc Eglos School and our joint SENCo team have developed strong working relationships with the following agencies: CAMHS (child and adolescent mental health service), Educational Psychology Service, speech and language therapist, school nurse, behaviour support team, Penhaligon’s Friends, Barnardo’s, FIS (family information service) including family support workers, physiotherapists, nurses specialising in diabetes, epilepsy, continence, paediatricians, clinical psychology service, audiology services, visual impairment services.We also have access to the school Autism Champion and a fully trained Speech and Language Specialist Teaching Assistant.

 - How we support children transferring to school

 We welcome children and their parents/carers considering Parc Eglos Nursery for taster sessions with opportunities to engage in play, meet other children and staff.
 Preparation for transition to school is embedded in our curriculum in the pre-school year.
 The majority of the nursery children have traditionally gone on to attend Parc Eglos School (although a school place is not guaranteed and the usual County procedures for applications apply) and we work very closely with the School as an EYFS Team in sharing good practice in moderating assessments, supporting vulnerable groups and supporting children with individual needs.
 There is clear communication and sharing of information between nursery and Foundation staff and we continue to support IEP and TAC meetings as appropriate.
-We use the School environment for a range of activities including the ICT suite, the School Hall for Dance based and Supastrikers football sessions and the school swimming pool for weekly swimming lessons.
+We use the School environment for a range of activities including the ICT suite, the School Hall for Dance based sessions and the school swimming pool for weekly swimming lessons.
 We spend time with children from the School Foundation Classes in creating performances to celebrate festivals and in engaging in playing and exploring in the outdoor environment.
 Our Key Persons accompany the children and their families to their Learning Together sessions in their new schools.
 We are able to provide additional support in transition for children with individual needs, by attending Action Plan or TAC meetings, creating ‘Social Stories’ and arranging additional transition sessions between nursery and school.
 We are able to support parents/carers in making their online application for a school place.

 Learning and development